andrew/ultimate-awesome/README.md

 - [awesome-speaker](https://github.com/fsciuti/awesome-speaker) - A curated list of awesome resource for public speakers, trainers and so on!.
 - [awesome-brazil-data](https://github.com/juliohm/awesome-brazil-data) - Curated list of Brazilian datasets for anyone interested in studying the country.
 - [awesome_cs-ja_phd_life](https://github.com/Kei18/awesome_cs-ja_phd_life) - Collection of articles about PhD life written in 🇯🇵.
+- [awesome-elm-gamedev](https://github.com/rofrol/awesome-elm-gamedev) - A curated list of useful Elm tutorials, libraries and software for Game Development.
+Inspired by awesome list.
+Feel free to contribute.
 - [awesome-dehazing](https://github.com/youngguncho/awesome-dehazing) - A curated list of awesome dehazing papers.
-- [awesome-lwc](https://github.com/Confirm4Crit/awesome-lwc) - A list of interesting on platform Lightning Web Components resources and code examples.
 - [awesome](https://github.com/effector/awesome) - A curated list of delightful ☄️Effector resources.
 - [awesome-datajournalism](https://github.com/infoculture/awesome-datajournalism) - Awesome list for data journalists and future data journalists.
 - [awesome-AI-based-protein-design](https://github.com/opendilab/awesome-AI-based-protein-design) - A collection of research papers for AI-based protein design.